 Directed by Greg Kohs with an original score by Academy Award nominee Hauschka, AlphaGo chronicles a journey from the halls of Oxford, through the backstreets of Bordeaux, past the coding terminals of Google DeepMind in London, and ultimately, to the seven-day tournament in Seoul.
 As the drama unfolds, more questions emerge: What can artificial intelligence reveal about a 3000-year-old game?
 What can it teach us about humanity?

 Source AlphaGo Movie

-Unlike most films on this list, AlphaGo is not about futuristic sci-fi stuff that may or may not happen in the future.
+Unlike most artificial intelligence films on this list, AlphaGo is not about futuristic sci-fi stuff that may or may not happen in the future.
 Instead, it is an incredible documentary about AI advancement that has already occurred in our reality.
-The story is about a team of researches from DeepMind, who found an algorithm that can play professionally Go - an ancient Chinese board game, which for a long time considered to be “too difficult to teach the machine to play.”
+The story is about a team of researchers from DeepMind, who found an algorithm that can play professionally Go - an ancient Chinese board game, which for a long time considered to be “too difficult to teach the machine to play.”

 By using a dataset of the best Go players and a Reinforcement Learning algorithm, researchers trained the agent that could defeat the current world champion, Lee Sedol.
 This victory, often regarded by the press as a “computer’s domination over the human race”, was actually just the beginning of the story.
 Soon after the match, DeepMind released a new version of the program called AlphaZero, but this time the program did not pre-train on the collected datasets of professional Go players but instead learned completely by the self-play.
 This new approach eliminated human bias and eventually led to state of art in chess, shogi, and Go.